githedgehog/docs/docs/user-guide/connections.md

 # Connections

-The `Connection` object represents a logical and physical connections between any devices in the Fabric (`Switch`, `Server` and `External` objects).
+The `Connection` object represents logical and physical connections between any devices in the Fabric (`Switch`, `Server` and `External` objects).
 It's needed to define all connections between the devices in the Wiring Diagram.

 There are multiple types of connections.